2019 Indian general election: Unemployment

 According to the Pew Research Center, a majority of Indian voters consider the lack of employment opportunities as a "very big problem" in their country.
 "About 18.6 million Indians were jobless and another 393.7 million work in poor-quality jobs vulnerable to displacement", stated the Pew report.

 A report on unemployment prepared by the National Sample Survey Office's (NSSO's) periodic labour force survey, has not been officially released by the government.
 According to Business Today, this report is the "first comprehensive survey on employment conducted by a government agency after Prime Minister Narendra Modi announced demonetisation move in November 2016".
 According to this report, the 2017–2018 "usual status" unemployment rate in India is 6.1 per cent, which is a four-decade high.
 The government has claimed that the report was not final.
-According to the International Labour Organization (ILO) – a United Nations agency, unemployment is rising in India and the "unemployment rate in the country [India] will stand at 3.5 percent in 2018 and 2019 – the same level of unemployment seen in 2017 and 2016", instead of dropping to 3.4 percent as it had previously projected.
-According to the ILO's World Employment Social Outlook Report, the unemployment rate in India has been in the 3.4 to 3.6 percent range over the UPA-government led 2009–2014 and the NDA-government led 2014–2019 periods.
+According to the International Labour Organization (ILO) – a United Nations agency, unemployment is rising in India and the "unemployment rate in the country [India] will stand at 3.5 percent in 2018 and 2019 – the same level of unemployment seen in 2017 and 2016", instead of dropping to 3.4 per cent as it had previously projected.
+According to the ILO's World Employment Social Outlook Report, the unemployment rate in India has been in the 3.4 to 3.6 per cent range over the UPA-government led 2009–2014 and the NDA-government led 2014–2019 periods.

 Opposition parties claimed in their election campaign that the unemployment in India had reached crisis levels.
 The NDA government has denied the existence of any job crisis.
 Prime minister Narendra Modi claimed that jobs are not lacking but the accurate data on jobs has been lacking.

-The opposition has attacked the NDA government's performance with the NSSO reported 6.1 percent unemployment data.
+The opposition has attacked the NDA government's performance with the NSSO reported 6.1 per cent unemployment data.
 Modi and his government have questioned this job statistics report, stating that "most surveys that try to capture unemployment rate are skewed since these did not cover the unorganised sector, which accounts for 85–90 per cent of jobs [in India]".